D-Hornsby/SoftwareEngineer15WeekChallenge/README.md

 Software Engineer bootcamp threw Perscholas.
 Below is an outline or our course.
 I am still working on many of the files.

+#### Prework  Insturcted to create our first website with some basic HTML and CSS directions per slides

 ## In Mod 1

 #### W1D2ML    Android Robot With CSS